ali-translator/url-template/README.md

 );
 ```

-**For correct decorator works - use array on requirements, with available values, not regular expression.<br>**
+**For the decorator to work correctly, use an array of requirements with available values, instead of a regular expression.<br>**

 ### Validate ParsedTemplate object
 ```php